Cinnamon and Kale

 Other healthy rhubarb recipes you might enjoy

-• Healthy rhubarb crumble
+• Healthy rhubarb crumble.

-• Stewed Rhubarb and Apple
+Healthy Stewed Rhubarb and Apple

-• Rhubarb Flapjacks
+Rhubarb Flapjacks

-• Rhubarb and Custard Muffins
+Healthy Rhubarb Muffins

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.